josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🧠_the_meme_became_infrastructure.md

 The image did not organise the movement by itself.
 The infrastructure was people, labour, trust and resources.
 The meme became one of the interfaces through which that infrastructure could be recognised and used.

+When public discovery narrowed, screenshots, reposts, private groups and trusted relays could preserve some continuity.
+They did not erase the cost of lost reach.
+They moved that cost into additional, often invisible labour.

 ---

 ## 🌌 Constellations

-🧠 📡 🛠️ 🩹 🧾 🌐 📚 💼 — network-native communication; movement logistics; mutual aid; first aid; legal support; translation; archiving; future workforce.
+🧠 📲 🛠️ 🌐 📚 — network-native communication; discoverability; movement logistics; translation; archiving and continuity.

-*Further media:”
+*Further media:*

-- [📰: The Times Of India: “Instagram vs WhatsApp: How CJP protests are different and why that matters”](http://m.timesofindia.com/articleshow/132605420.cms) – *“Police action, in this case, does not necessarily suppress the movement.
-It produces content for it.”*
+- [📰 The Times of India: “Instagram vs WhatsApp: How CJP protests are different and why that matters”](https://timesofindia.indiatimes.com/india/instagram-vs-whatsapp-how-cjp-protests-are-different-and-why-that-matters/articleshow/132605420.cms) — *a contemporary interpretation of CJP’s Instagram-native participation model; useful evidence of public framing, not proof of every underlying organisational claim.*

 ---

 ## ✨ Stardust

-movement infrastructure, meme infrastructure, Cockroach Janta Party, network-native communication, virality, participation, organisation, capacity, mutual aid, first aid, legal support, translation, documentation, archiving, morale, protest logistics, future workforce, blacklisting, invisible labour
+movement infrastructure, network-native communication, discoverability, participation, mutual aid, translation, evidence preservation, platform friction, invisible labour, organisational capacity

 ---